threefoldfoundation/www_examplesite/content/person/kristine_vilnite/kristine_vilnite.md

 name: Kristine Vilnite
 rank: 4
 memberships: threefold
-bio: project manager, partnerships, communication
+bio: A loving, kind, explorer fully dedicating her professional path to build a sustainable foundaton for the future.
+Kristine is a compassionate innovator, founder, advisor, sustainable development advocate, adding value by unlocking power of diversity, simplicity and genuinity towards complex challenges assuring that a positive net impact on the planet is a norm.
+excerpt: A loving, kind, explorer building a sustainable foundaton for the future.
 linkedin: https://www.linkedin.com/in/kristinevilnite/
 websites: https://threefold.io/, https://threefold.me/
 image: ./kristine_vilnite.jpg
 project_ids: threefold_foundation
 countries: Latvia
 cities: Riga
+purpose: 0
 ---

-# Kristine Vilnite

-A loving, kind, explorer fully dedicating her professional path to build a sustainable foundaton for the future.
-Kristine is a compassionate innovator, founder, advisor, sustainable development advocate, adding value by unlocking power of diversity, simplicity and genuinity towards complex challenges assuring that a positive net impact on the planet is a norm.

 <BR>